The Best Apple TV+ Movies To Watch Right Now

 Causeway

-If you’re looking for a brilliant drama, then you need to check out Causeway.
+If you’re looking for a brilliant drama, then you need to check out the quiet but powerful Causeway.
 This film, starring Jennifer Lawrence in the lead role, tells the story of a young woman who experiences a brain injury while she is overseas in Afghanistan during a tour for the U.S. Army.
-But as she waits at home to go back out into the field, she struggles to adapt to normal everyday life after the trauma she went through.
+But, as she waits at home to go back out into the field, she struggles to adapt to normal everyday life after the trauma she went through.

-I look at Causeway like another version of CODA.
-Both are completely different stories, but tell something that I think everyone can connect to on a personal level.
-CODA was a more coming of age story, while Causeway feels like the moment where we try to learn to adapt to new settings and circumstances that we aren’t used to.
+Watching Causeway is an experience that I think everyone needs to have.
+The main character tries to learn to adapt to new settings and circumstances that she isn’t used to after going through such a harrowing experience like war.
 It’s about perseverance and bravery and so much more, and I personally think it’s a movie everyone should watch.
-Also, Jennifer Lawrence’s performance in it is great and I’ll be shocked if she doesn’t get an Academy Award nomination for it.
+Also, Jennifer Lawrence’s performance in it is great, as well as that of Brian Tyree Henry (who earned an Academy Award nomination for his role).

 (Image credit: Apple TV+)